teresa-wolfiivp/notes/README.md

 # 2023-11-22
 - "Today's programming wisdom is to focus on writing clean, maintainable code that can be easily understood and modified by others.
 This means using clear and descriptive variable names, commenting your code thoroughly, and breaking complex tasks into smaller, more manageable functions.
 It also means adhering to established coding standards and best practices, such as using appropriate data structures and algorithms, minimizing code duplication, and testing your code thoroughly before deploying it.
 By prioritizing readability, maintainability, and efficiency in your code, you'll make it easier for yourself and your colleagues to work with, and you'll produce higher-quality software as a result."

+# 2023-11-23
+- "Today's programming wisdom is to focus on writing clean, maintainable, and efficient code.
+This means using clear and descriptive variable names, commenting your code effectively, breaking down complex problems into smaller, more manageable functions, and optimizing your algorithms to minimize runtime and memory usage.
+Remember, code is read far more often than it is written, so always strive to make your code easy for others (and your future self) to understand and work with."